Are you ready for an easy no plan meal planning guide?

 When it comes time to use it, you can make whatever you have ingredients for.
 This could mean hamburgers, tacos, or a casserole even.

-You want to focus on ingredients that will not have to be thawed ahead of time and have a lot of versatility.
+You want to focus on ingredients that have a lot of versatility for your no plan meal plan.

 Keep Staples On Hand